Key takeaways

 Level 2: Reactive marketing

-Examples of reactive relationship marketing
+Examples of reactive marketing

 starbucks-social-media